Real Tree vs. Fake Tree: Which is the more sustainable option?

 Well...maybe it is.

 Most Christmas trees are grown on farms, so we don’t have to hike up into the forest to chop down a wild-growing tree anymore.
-And these farms are typically on land that is otherwise unsuitable for crops, and keeps the land from being developed (and therefore is also a great home for local wildlife).
+And these farms are typically on land that is otherwise unsuitable for crops, and keeps the land from being developed (and therefore is also a great home for local wildlife!).

 Trees are also a huge carbon sink — meaning they absorb carbon dioxide from the atmosphere and store it away.
 In the US, there are around 350 million trees currently growing on local farms in all 50 states.
 That’s a huge amount of carbon being sucked from our atmosphere.

-What really struck me when I started digging into this debate, too, is that 1-3 seedlings are planted each year for every tree harvested.
-So we’re not just cutting down trees and leaving bare forests, we’re supporting local farmers, preserving green space, and continually replenishing and even growing these carbon sinks.
+So we’re not just cutting down trees and leaving bare forests — we’re supporting local farmers, preserving green space, and continually replenishing and even growing these carbon sinks, which is pretty darn amazing.

 And when it comes to disposal, even if that fake tree is reused for decades, at some point, it’s still going to end up in a landfill, whereas a real tree can be turned into mulch or composted at the end of the season — a process which is also a carbon sink.

-Even better - if you live somewhere that is conducive to planting trees, you can actually buy potted trees that can be enjoyed indoors for the holiday season and then planted outdoors to continue to flourish.
+AND if you live somewhere that is conducive to planting trees, you can actually buy potted trees that can be enjoyed indoors for the holiday season and then planted outdoors to continue to flourish.

 So, all-in-all, real trees may be the better choice for the environment, especially if you’re getting them from a local farm and composting them at the end of the season.

-If you’re totally not into the idea of bringing a tree into your home, try to find a fake tree secondhand, or one that’s made in the USA (or wherever you live).
+And if you’re totally not into the idea of bringing a tree into your home, try to find a fake tree secondhand, or one that’s made in the USA (or wherever you live).

 Sources: